 Realising the vision of unlimited narrative creativity is a great task, which cannot be completed within a single student project.
 Below are some current specific topics within the scope of this project.
 One of these can form the basis for an individual research, honours or masters project, while a PhD will span multiple topics and go beyond these starting points.

 A first step towards understanding the plot of a text is to identify the events that it describes and order them into a consistent time line.
 Extracting ordered event sequences is also a prerequisite for applying some event model learning methods.

-Topic: Event model learning
+Topic: Event model learning from traces

 - Follow the links!

 - Haslum, “Narrative Planning: Compilations to Classical Planning”, Journal of AI Research, vol. 44, p.
 383-395, 2012, also available on-line from JAIR.

 - Julie Porteous, Fred Charles and Marc Cavazza, “NetworkING: using Character Relationships for Interactive Narrative Generation”, International Conference on Autonomous Agents and Multiagent Systems, 2013 (available here).

 Previous students’ work on this topic:

 - David Cowley carried out a user study in interactive fiction and player modelling (honours thesis, 2015).